Angelo Ruggiero: The tapes

 Citing Wilfred Johnson, James Cardinali, Mark Reiter, and George Yudzevich, FBI informants, the FBI's "Gambino Squad" in Queens, New York, received permission from the United States Department of Justice in Washington, D.C., to seek a wiretap order on Ruggiero's home phone, which was granted November 9, 1981.
 They were investigating loansharking and illegal gambling, but soon turned their attention towards the trafficking of heroin.
 The tapped telephone in Ruggiero's home was listed in his daughter Princess Ruggiero's name.
 It was singled out because he had told informants it was "safe".
-They said that Ruggiero, only a few months after the Bergin wiretapping from Queens officials, was openly discussing on the phone the loansharking and gambling rackets that he, John Gotti, and Gene Gotti operated.
+They said that Ruggiero, a few months after the Bergin wiretapping from Queens officials, was openly discussing on the phone the loansharking and gambling rackets that he, John Gotti, and Gene Gotti operated.

 In its initial request to wiretap the telephone, the FBI listed Peter Gotti and Richard Gotti as loanshark collectors, and stated that Ruggiero was a "known murderer who would, without question, seek physical retribution and possibly murder a shylock victim who is unable to pay his debts."
 Somehow Ruggiero found out that agents had been listening to him and went into hiding.
 The affidavit caused panic and deception within the Dellacroce–Gotti faction regime and the Paul Castellano loyalists in the Gambino crime family, whose titular boss had imposed a death penalty on family members engaged in drug dealing.